Low Countries: Early history

-Frankish empire
+Frankish Empire

-By the end of the 8th century, the Low Countries formed a core part of a much expanded Francia and the Merovingians were replaced by the Carolingian dynasty.
+By the late 8th century, the Low Countries formed a core part of a much-expanded Francia, and the Merovingians were replaced by the Carolingian dynasty.
 In 800, the Pope crowned and appointed Charlemagne Emperor of the re-established Roman Empire.

-After the death of Charlemagne, Francia was divided in three parts among his three grandsons.
-The middle slice, Middle Francia, was ruled by Lothair I, and thereby also came to be referred to as "Lotharingia" or "Lorraine".
-Apart from the original coastal County of Flanders, which was within West Francia, the rest of the Low Countries were within the lowland part of this, "Lower Lorraine".
+After the death of Emperor Louis the Pious, Francia was divided in three parts among his three sons.
+The middle part, Middle Francia, was ruled by Lothair I and thereby also came to be referred to as "Lotharingia" or "Lorraine".
+Apart from the original coastal County of Flanders, which was within West Francia, the rest of the Low Countries were within itas lowland part, "Lower Lorraine".

 After the death of Lothair, the Low Countries were coveted by the rulers of both West Francia and East Francia.
 Each tried to swallow the region and to merge it with their spheres of influence.
-Thus, the Low Countries consisted of fiefs whose sovereignty resided with either the Kingdom of France or the Holy Roman Empire.
-While the further history the Low Countries can be seen as the object of a continual struggle between these two powers, the title of Duke of Lothier was coveted in the low countries for centuries.
+Thus, the Low Countries consisted of fiefs, whose sovereignty resided with either the Kingdom of France or the Holy Roman Empire.
+While the further history the Low Countries can be seen as the object of a continual struggle between both powers, the title of Duke of Lothier was coveted in the Low Countries for centuries.

 Duchy of Burgundy

-In the 14th and 15th century, separate fiefs came gradually to be ruled by a single family through royal intermarriage.
-This process culminated in the rule of the House of Valois, who were the rulers of the Duchy of Burgundy.
-At the height of Burgundian influence, the Low Countries became the political, cultural, and economic centre of Northern Europe, noted for its crafts and luxury goods, notably early Netherlandish painting, which is the work of artists who were active in the flourishing cities of Bruges, Ghent, Mechelen, Leuven, Tournai and Brussels, all in present-day Belgium.
-Musicians of the Franco-Flemish School were highly sought by the leading classes of all Europe.
+In the 14th and the 15th centuries, separate fiefs came gradually to be ruled by a single family through royal intermarriage.
+The process culminated in the rule of the House of Valois, who were the rulers of the Duchy of Burgundy.
+At the height of Burgundian influence, the Low Countries became the political, cultural and economic centre of Northern Europe and was noted for its crafts and luxury goods, notably Early Netherlandish painting, the work of artists who were active in the flourishing cities of Bruges, Ghent, Mechelen, Leuven, Tournai and Brussels, all of which are in present-day Belgium.
+Musicians of the Franco-Flemish School were highly sought by the leading classes of all of Europe.